libretro/RetroArch/docs/hub75.md

 The resulting executable should be reported as an `ELF 64-bit LSB` binary for `ARM aarch64`.
-Raspberry Pi 5 does not require separate compile-time CPU selection; enable its RP1 PIO backend with `HUB75_RP1_PIO=1` when launching RetroArch on the Pi.
+Raspberry Pi 5 does not require separate compile-time CPU selection; the driver selects its RP1 RIO backend when it starts.

 Additional RetroArch features may require a Raspberry Pi sysroot.
-Disable features you do not need or supply their ARM64 headers and libraries through the toolchain/sysroot; the bundled HUB75 library itself is built with the same `CC`, `CXX`, and `AR` selected by RetroArch.
+Disable features you do not need or supply their ARM64 headers and libraries through the toolchain/sysroot.
+The HUB75 driver itself only uses Linux system APIs.

 Setting `OS=Linux` is required when running RetroArch's configure script on macOS; otherwise it identifies the build machine as Darwin while testing the